CleverCloud/doc.clever-cloud.com/partials/language-specific-deploy/php.md

 ## Composer

 We support Composer build out of the box.
-You just need to provide a `composer.json` file in the root of your repository and we will run `composer.phar install --no-ansi --no-progress -n --working-dir=site/ --no-dev` for you.
+You just need to provide a `composer.json` file in the root of your repository and we will run `composer.phar install --no-ansi --no-progress --no-interaction --no-dev` for you.

 You can also set the `CC_COMPOSER_VERSION` to `1` or `2` to select the composer version to use.